rackerlabs/design-system/_component_design/table-variations.md

 ### Style

-Use these specifications when you construct a dual-line table.
+Use these specifications when you construct a multi-value row.

 Refer to the [shadow system]({{site.baseurl}}/style/shadows.html) for guidelines on constructing shadows.